bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 contributing to `bootstrap_form`, please read
 [issue #361](https://github.com/bootstrap-ruby/rails-bootstrap-forms/issues/361).

+Your comments are welcome.

+Thanks so much for considering a contribution to bootstrap_form.
+We love pull requests!

 Here's a quick guide for contributing:

 ### 1. Check if issue or feature is available to work on